vroola05/publicSpace/README.md

 npm install

-Eerst bouw je de library:
-ng build --project=ps-lib --watch

-Vervolgens draai je een van de twee projecten. ng serve --project=ps-government ng serve --project=ps-government --host 0.0.0.0 --disable-host-check
+ng serve --host 0.0.0.0 --disable-host-check

-Default password: @dm1nistrator
+Default password: @dministrator

 When you try to open the project within a browser on localhost you will get cors errors. on linux you can run: